Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 Riders customize your policy.
 Like a car, the more customization, the higher the cost.

-Return of Premium Rider: If you never make a claim, the carrier returns the premiums you paid + interest.
+Return of Premium Rider: If you never make a disability claim, the carrier returns the premiums you paid + interest.
 Note: this can be an expensive rider as it is based on age.
+(Contact us as I discuss better ways to develop your own return of premium plan.

-Retroactive Injury Benefit Rider: Pays benefits from the date of disability due to injury if disability occurs within 30 days of the injury and continues through the elimination period.
+Retroactive Injury Benefit Rider: This rider benefits from the date of disability due to injury if disability occurs within 30 days of the injury and continues through the elimination period.

 Activities of Daily Living Rider: This rider pays an additional benefit if you can’t perform two or more of the activities of daily living.
 Additionally, it will pay if you are cognitively impaired.